 To be sure this product is suitable for you, always read and follow the label.

-Enteric/ Delayed release coating is a delayed-release coating that provides added stomach protection.
+Enteric/delayed release coating is a delayed-release coating that provides added stomach protection.
 It is designed to allow the ASPIRIN® tablet or caplet to pass through the stomach to the small intestine (duodenum) before dissolving.

 This delayed-release coating means that it will take longer for the ASPIRIN® to be absorbed.
 For this reason, products with enteric coating are not recommended for quick pain relief and must be chewed if used during a suspected heart attack.
-Enteric coated ASPIRIN® is most often used by patients who are on long-term daily preventative therapy under their doctor’s recommendation.
+Enteric coated ASPIRIN® is most often used by patients who are on long-term daily preventive therapy under their doctor’s recommendation.